A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 1. FOCUS ON POSITIVES RATHER THAN JUST ON PROBLEMS

 You are probably familiar with Rick Hanson “The brain is like Velcro for negative experiences but Teflon for positive ones.”
-Unfortunately the brain has evolved to focus on the negatives rather than the positive.
+Unfortunately, the brain has evolved to focus on the negatives rather than the positive.
 It is mainly true in romantic relationship when you focus on what wrong with your partner and what is wrong in the relationship.
 As such, you rarely take the time to appreciate what you have in the relationship or praise your partners for what you do like.
 The problem is that you expect things to be good: to receive the good without having to do anything to make them good.
 It’s easy to lose sight of the areas in which relationship function effectively.
 So, make an effort to be positive and appreciative to what you have.
 Also, don’t wish for less problems, wish for more skills and more positive energy.

 1. TAKE SMALL STEPS